-These instruments are recognised at their fair value plus any transaction costs.
+Financial instruments held for trading are recognised at their fair value plus any transaction costs.

 Gains and losses are recognised to a separate equity item until the financial instruments are sold or suffer impairment.
 In such cases, the gains and losses accrued to equity up to that point are released to the income statement.